 Within the Sound… of Silence

-This Priestess is from a soon to be released deck, “The Divine Feminine”.
-It is one of a trilogy of decks.
-The other two being “Divine Masculine” and “Divine Spirit”.
+This Priestess is from an independent deck, “The Divine Feminine”.
+It is one of a trilogy of decks, the other two being “Divine Masculine” and “Divine Spirit”.
 The three decks can be used as they are, or can be mixed and mingled in any combination as the reader is drawn to do.

 This is not your standard “Rider-Waite” deck, and yet if you look at the emotions and the body language of the people depicted, their stories, the story of the tarot, and the messages they hold are all there, waiting to be accepted.

 The deck is the work of J. Ryan Kent, of Queer Street Tarot.
 For me, a local artist, in St. Paul Minnesota.
 To learn more about these divine (pun intended) decks, and perhaps purchase your set, check out these two links.